Alder Hey organs scandal: Alder Hey scandal timeline

 April 1988 – Section committee at Alder Hey appoints Dick van Velzen as chair of fetal and infant pathology.

 September 1988 – Dick van Velzen assumes his post as chair at Alder Hey.

 1992 – Samantha Rickard dies while undergoing open-heart surgery at the Bristol Royal Infirmary.

 December 1994 – Dick van Velzen is restricted to fetal and perinatal work only.
 On hearing this he takes an unauthorized leave from Alder Hey.

 February 1995 – Dick van Velzen is ordered to stop any research project without proper ethical approval.

-December 1995 – Dick van Velzen leaves Alder Hey and begins work at IWK Grace Hospital in Nova Scotia.
+December 1995 – Dick van Velzen leaves Alder Hey and begins work at IWK Grace Hospital in Halifax, Nova Scotia.

 1996 – Helen Rickard demands a copy of her medical records from the BRI and finds a letter stating Samantha's heart had been retained.

 1998 – Van Velzen is fired from Halifax's IWK Hospital.

 February 1999 – The Action Group members call a press conference to inform the public about the retained hearts at BRI.

 September 1999 – A medical witness at the BRI inquiry draws attention to the large number of hearts held at the Alder Hey Children's Hospital in Liverpool.

 December 1999 – An investigation is opened resulting in the Redfern report.

-September 2000 – A worker at a storage facility in Halifax, Nova Scotia, finds the organs of an 8-year-old girl in a plastic bag.
+September 2000 – A worker at a storage facility in Halifax finds the organs of an 8-year-old girl in a plastic bag.

 2001 – GMC rules that Dutch pathologist Dick van Velzen should be temporarily banned from practising medicine in the UK.

 30 January 2001 – Redfern report released.

-4 February 2001 – Prosecutors in Halifax, Nova Scotia, indicate that they are prepared to ask for the extradition of Prof Dick van Velzen relating to the discovery of children's organs in heat-sealed bags at a rented warehouse.
+4 February 2001 – Prosecutors in Halifax indicate that they are prepared to ask for the extradition of Prof Dick van Velzen relating to the discovery of children's organs in heat-sealed bags at a rented warehouse.

 July 2001 – Van Velzen is convicted of improperly storing body parts removed from a child in the Halifax case.
 He was given 12 months of probation and ordered to pay to charity.

 Early 2003 – Alder Hey claims settled with families of the victims for an out-of-court settlement of £5 million.

 January 2004 – Over 2,000 families file suit against the NHS with the High Court for removing the body parts of dead patients without consent.

 5 August 2004 – Start of unidentified body burials at Allerton cemetery.

 5 December 2004 – The Crown Prosecution Service decides there should be no prosecution of Prof Dick Van Velzen for criminal offences.

 20 June 2005 – General Medical Council rules that Dutch pathologist Dick van Velzen should be banned from practising medicine permanently in the UK.